gerardabello/colossal/README.md

 1. Has very few controls so far.
 Does not yet have filtering or provide volume envelope control,etc.
-2. Only tested on one mobile browser (Mobile Safari on iOS).
+2. Is not known to be working properly on any mobile Web browser and visual layout is poor on mobile Web browsers.
-3. Presents a non-informative dialog to the user on every attempt to play a note on iOS.
 4. Does not yet attempt to respond to touch events, so does not play chords using multi-touch.
-5. Visual layout is poor on iOS.
-6. Text keys don't play notes on Safari after clicking a virtual keyboard key or a waveform radio button.
+5. Text keys don't play notes in Safari or Firefox when the focus is on a waveform radio button.
+6. There is sometimes a click at the beginning of the playing of a note in Firefox as if maybe the attack fade-in starts before the note starts playing.

 ## Making a Build